tpcarlson/synth-diy/sycamore/MANUAL.md

 With the Quantize control fully clockwise, all notes of the scale may be quantized to.

 With the Quantize control at 12-o-clock, half of the notes of the scale are disallowed.
-This is done with some trickery to keep the sequences sounding as pretty as possible - For each scale, the notes that are kept tend to make up chords or harmonies of some kind.
+This is done with some trickery to keep the sequences sounding as pretty as possible - for each scale, the notes that are kept tend to make up chords or harmonies of some kind.

 Sycamore's firmware comes bundled with a number of scales already defined (45 at the time of writing), covering many of the scales on the [List of musical scales and modes](https://en.wikipedia.org/wiki/List_of_musical_scales_and_modes) wikipedia page.

-## Quantisation ordering
+## Quantization ordering

 Now that you know about scales, quantization, ranges and offsets, let's go through the full process of how a note gets quantized.